sphinx-contrib/restbuilder/CONTRIBUTING.rst

 The code is available on the Python package index at https://pypi.org/project/sphinxcontrib-restbuilder/.

-This section is only relevant for administrators.
+This section is only relevant for maintainers.

 Creating a release
 ------------------